Mary Foley Doyle, Arthur Conan Doyle’s Mother

 Marriage to Charles Doyle

-Mary Foley met her future husband, Charles, in Edinburgh where her mother ran a boarding house.
+Mary Foley (born in 1837) met her future husband, Charles, in Edinburgh where her mother ran a boarding house.
 Charles Doyle had recently arrived from England to take a civil service job and need a place to live.
 In 1855 Mary and Charles married.
 Over the course of time they had seven children that survived to adulthood.